-We know that Penguin corrected for artificial anchor text and poor link quality, but we also know that from analysing backlink profiles that a little bit of anchor text doesn’t do a site any harm.
+We know that Penguin corrected for artificial anchor text and poor link quality, but we also know that from analysing backlink profiles that a little bit of anchor text does not do a site any harm.
 What seems to have the most influence is the anchor text on the largest number of backlinks.
 So what looks better where; the company brand, the URL, or another term altogether?

 To find out what was most used where, we used a mix of client sites who had never suffered any penalties before we worked with them and several large ecommerce sites with multiple ccTLDs.

 Please note that no single local domains were taken into account, only companies with multiple websites were used in order to compare differences between countries.
-All domains considered had a site in each of the countries listed in the table below, and we used ccTLDs rather than subfolders or subdomains as they’re the most likely to attract natural links.
+All domains considered had a site in each of the countries listed in the table below, and we used ccTLDs rather than subfolders or subdomains as they are the most likely to attract natural links.
 All data is from majesticSEO.